TechGrounds-Cloud8/cloud8-archana-sekarr/NetworkandSecurities/SEC-06-PublicKeyInfrastructure.md

 ![SEC-06-PublicKeyInfrastructure](../00_includes/SECURITIES/SEC-06/i2.png)

 - Self-Signed SSL Certificate - A self-signed SSL certificate is a certificate that is signed by the person who created it rather than a trusted certificate authority.
 Self-signed certificates can have the same level of encryption as the trusted CA-signed SSL certificate.
-Web browsers do not recognize the self-signed certificates as valid.
+You don't have to rely on a third party or rather pay for a certificate from a CA. Although, Web browsers do not recognize the self-signed certificates as valid.
 When using a self-signed certificate, the web browser shows a warning to the visitor that the web site certificate cannot be verified.
 Typically, the self-signed certificates are used for testing purposes or internal usage.
 You should not use a self-signed certificate in production systems that are exposed to the Internet.

 ### Exercise